aws-samples/aws-panorama-samples/samples/mot_analysis/README.md

     * RUN 'pip install boto3 awswrangler streamlit streamlit-autorefresh streamlit_img_label matplotlib numpy pandas pascal_voc_writer scikit-image' to install required packages while running dashboard
     * Open mot_analysis.py and set proper value of BUCKET_NAME to mot-analysis-{accountid}
     * RUN 'streamlit run mot_analysis.py' to launch dashboard
     * Newly created S3 folder partitions(eg, hourly, new camera and so on) between crawler schedules will not visible via athena until next schedule.
-Run crawler job manually if you are one of the situation or wait till next schedule.
+Click 'Clear cache and refresh database' button to update partitions if you are one of the situation or wait till next schedule.
 ```

 ### Appendix